luisschubert/basicwebapp/README.md

 ## Notes:
 For your web server code you could be using many different programming languages.
-Among the most comment are:
+Amongst the most comment are:
-PHP,
+- PHP,
-Python,
+- Python,
-NodeJS
+- NodeJS
+- Java
+- Scala
+- Ruby
+- Clojure
+- Go